 ITP occurs when certain immune system cells produce antibodies against platelets.
 Platelets help your blood clot by clumping together to plug small holes in damaged blood vessels.

 The antibodies attach to the platelets.
-The body destroys the platelets that carry the antibodies.
+The body destroys the platelets that carry the antibodies mainly in the spleen.

 In children, the disease sometimes follows a viral infection.
 In adults, it is more often a long-term (chronic) disease and can occur after a viral infection, with use of certain medicines, during pregnancy, or as part of an immune disorder.